Kaweesi-Matia/school-library_OOP/README.md

 # 📖 school-library_OOP <a name="about-project"></a>

 **school-library_OOP**
-Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
-This APP will allow you to:  Add new students or teachers.
+Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.This APP will allow you to:  Add new students or teachers.
 Add new books.
 Save records of who borrowed a given book and when.
 And all of this is done in a beautiful and well-organized way!

 ## 🛠 Built With <a name="built-with"></a>